zeroluck/docs/sources/reference/interception-scripts/index.md

 with the number of steps in the authentication workflow.

 This method has the following parameters:

 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`

 The `getExtraParametersForStep` method provides a way to notify the authenticator that it should store specified event context parameters event in the oxAuth session.
-It's needed in few cases, for example when an authentication script redirects the user to a 3rd party authentication system and expects the workflow to resume after that.
+It is needed in a few cases, for example when an authentication script redirects the user to a 3rd party authentication system and expects the workflow to resume after that.
 As a result it should return a java array of strings.